guiglass/LUXOR/apssdk_part1.md

 The APS_SDK should now be installed in the new project.
 The next step is to build the actual humanoid avatar from a source model.
-Thre are two types of files that can be used as a source models when using the APS_SDK.
+Thre are two types of files that can be supplied as a source models when using the APS_SDK.
 The first type is .fbx which after being added to the project it is also required to configure the asset as a Humanoid and ensure that Unity's Humanoid configuration is properly mapped to the correct bones.

 <div id="building-avatars-from-fbx"></div>